E01T/ncrypt-email/README.md

 that I mention above.
 6. PHP Files: There are four php files ncrypt-email.php, dcrypt-email.php, ncrypt-email-options- page and index.php.
-7. JavaScript file: Three JavaScript files: ncrypt_js_min.js which is used by the plugin, nrypt_js_dev the developer(unminified file) and a PointerEvents polyfill called pointerevents.js.
+7. JavaScript files: Three JavaScript files: ncrypt_js_min.js which is used by the plugin, nrypt_js_dev the developer(unminified file) and a PointerEvents polyfill called pointerevents.js.
 All files are located in the directory called javascript.
 8. Language Directory: There is a language directory with the English US translation.